-Successful completion of VCC English 099
+- Successful completion of VCC English 099

-If students do not meet the English language proficiency requirements for admission to the university studies/open enrolment program, you may apply to the Langara English for Academic Purposes (LEAP) program.
-LEAP is a full-time, integrated, intensive English and academic skills program that prepares students for college and university study.
+NOTE: If you do not meet the English language proficiency requirements for admission to the university studies/open enrolment program, you may apply to the Langara English for Academic Purposes (LEAP) program.
+LEAP is a full-time, integrated, intensive English and academic skills program that prepares you for college and university study.

 Admission Requirements for Career and Arts & Science Limited Enrolment Programs

 Most career and arts and science limited enrolment programs have admission requirements additional to those listed above.
 Students are required to meet any additional admission requirements, including English Language Proficiency requirements, specified for the program of their choice in the programs section of the College website.